 #5 Updated by Giovanni Manghi over 8 years ago

 I cannot replicate either.
 That spin boxes are set to 0 0 0 because the border color is always black by default.
 Try choose another color for the border and then open the dialog again, the spin boxes show the correct rgb value.

-#6 Updated by Paolo Cavallini almost 8 years ago
+#6 Updated by Paolo Cavallini over 8 years ago

 I see; still I find it strange that if I select the fill, when I click on the color box, the RGB values and the color selected are updated, whereas for borders I first have to select one of the preset colors, then the behaviour becomes the one expected.

-#7 Updated by Matthias Kuhn almost 8 years ago
+#7 Updated by Matthias Kuhn over 8 years ago

 Just had a look at GIMP.
 This is per default set to use hue instead of value for the vertical bar.
 I think this is more intuitive.